Thanks to extreme Jihadi ideology, why Zakir Naik is now a menace to Malaysia

 Malaysia bans Zakir Naik from giving speeches in interest of national security

-Along with various Cabinet ministers who sought for his ouster from Malaysia, Prime Minister Mahathir Mohammad too stated that Naik was talking about sending the Chinese back to China, Indians back to India.
+Along with various Cabinet ministers who sought for his ouster from Malaysia, Prime Minister Mahathir Mohamad too stated that Naik was talking about sending the Chinese back to China, Indians back to India.
 This is not preaching, this is a political move, he said.

 Naik has always been in the eye of the storm with his heavily loaded statements.
 His statements are always aimed at dividing communities and the final goal he seeks to achieve is Muslim supremacy.
 While in India, he has played a major role in radicalising the youth.
 In fact, his videos still continue to remain popular among the Muslim youth.